-- Promote the propaganda and raise the awareness of the people about the importance of the sea, the need to protect the marine environment, protect the environment is to protect our lives. - Strengthening environmental inspection, inspection and supervision.
-Prepare monthly reports on marine environment, coordinate with
+Promote the propaganda and raise the awareness of the people about the importance of the sea, the need to protect the marine environment, protect the environment is to protect our lives.

-- Building a standard waste treatment system in factories and industrial zones. - + Have sanctions to sanction the violations.
+- Strengthening environmental inspection, inspection and supervision.
+Prepare monthly reports on marine environment, coordinate with units to receive timely information on marine pollution incidents. - Building a standard waste treatment system in factories and industrial zones. - + Have sanctions to sanction the violations.
 To formulate regulations on sanctions for each case of polluting such offshore activities, acts of deliberately polluting the marine environment from outside the borders or acts of submerging without permission. - Continue to improve and implement effective policies and regulations on sustainable fisheries development, combat illegal and destructive fishing. - To review the planning on development of seaports, special economic zones, marine economic zones, open economic zones and marine technologies so as to ensure efficient investment in line with the country's resources.